Need Assistance? 01384 442752 (UK)

 • Building materials and their environmental impact.

-• To understand the binomial system of classifying living things.
+• Demonstrate an understanding of the binomial system of classifying living things.

-• To understand the use of keys to identify living things.
+• Explain the use of keys to identify living things.

-• To grasp the basics of ecology (the relationships between living organisms and their environment).
+• Discuss basics of ecology (the relationships between living organisms and their environment).

-• To have a basic grounding in Earth Science and an understanding of global environmental systems.
+• Develop a foundation in Earth Science and an understanding of global environmental systems.

-• To understand the Earth’s major environmental problems and how they have come about.
+• Demonstrate an understanding of the Earth’s major environmental problems and how they have come about.

-• To gain an understanding of conservation and its importance to individuals and the world.
+• Explain conservation and its importance to individuals and the world.

-• To learn a range of ways to reduce the environmental impact of ones actions at home and globally.
+• Apply a range of methods to reduce the environmental impact of ones actions at home and globally.

 What You Will Do In This Course